-Pontiac wasn't the first to drop a big motor in a mid-sized car, but they were the first to market a mid-sized car with a big motor.
+Pontiac wasn't the first car company to drop a big motor in a mid-sized car, but they were the first to market a big motor in a mid-sized car.
 Rivaling anything on the road in straight-line acceleration, the 1964 Tempest-based GTO was wildly successful, prompting others to use the same basic formula.
 Every U.S. automotive manufacturer began packaging a factory hot rod with youth-oriented advertising, bringing about the muscle car craze of the sixties.

 1961-1963 Pontiac Tempest